Food history from the year you were born

 1973: Shuck Yee invents fortune cookie folding machine

-Fortune cookies became a mainstay in Chinese takeout after inventor Shuck Yee developed a machine to crimp the dough into the distinctive crescent shape in 1973.
+Fortune cookies became a mainstay in Chinese takeout after inventor Shuck Yee developed a machine to crimp the dough into a distinctive crescent shape in 1973.
 Legend has it that Japanese restaurateurs in Los Angeles or San Francisco first invented the fortune cookie in the 1800s.

 1974: Gerber launches food for grownups